JuneStepp/OneLauncher/README.md

 You don't need to make a compendium file unless you need dependencies to be auto installed.
 One is auto generated during installation.

-Compendium file names follow the format
+Compendium files should be placed inside the top level directory of your addon and their names follow the format:

 `{NAME}.{plugin/skin/music}compendium`
 An example is `OneLauncher.plugincompendium`

-The compendium files follow the format:
+The contents of compendium files follow the format:

 ```
 <?xml version="1.0" ?>